yeshua453/website/docs/cookbook/theming.md

 #### `thumb_color`

 Overrides the default Color of the Scrollbar thumb.
-The value is either a single color string or `ft.MaterialState` dictionary.
+The value is either a single color string or `ft.ControlState` dictionary.

 #### `track_color`

 Overrides the default Color of the Scrollbar track.
-The value is either a single color string or `ft.MaterialState` dictionary.
+The value is either a single color string or `ft.ControlState` dictionary.

 #### `track_border_color`

 Overrides the default Color of the Scrollbar track border.
-The value is either a single color string or `ft.MaterialState` dictionary.
+The value is either a single color string or `ft.ControlState` dictionary.

 #### `cross_axis_margin`